 Casebook: Intellectual Property: Law & the Information Society - Cases & Materials

-This page offers the full book and each of the individual chapters from our open coursebook on Intellectual Property in a variety of formats.
+This page offers the full book and each of the individual chapters from our open coursebook on Intellectual Property.
 It is also a nice way to browse through the Table of Contents.
 The book is under a Creative Commons Attribution, Non-Commercial, Share-Alike License.
 The virtue of this license is that you can use some of our book, without using all of it.
 Feel free to download and use any of the Chapters.
 We hope you find it useful.

 DOWNLOAD THE FULL BOOK